ChapelR/custom-macros-for-sugarcube-2/scripts/extensions/extensions-readme.md

 ### Installation:

 To install `passage-containers.js`, you must first install either `simple-inventory.js` or `complete-collection.js`.
 Copy and paste the contents of `passage-containers.js` after one of these two scripts.
 If you're using Twine 1, make sure to include this script in the same script-tagged passage as `simple-inventory.js` to ensure that the scripts load in the correct order.
-If you've signifcantly alterd the code of the simple inventory script, you may need to change it back or reinstall it for this system to function.
+If you've signifcantly altered the code of the simple inventory script, you may need to change it back or reinstall it for this system to function.

 ### Options